sercankulcu/sercankulcu.github.io/_thoughts/understanding-the-realities-of-growing-old.md

 date: 2023-01-04
 description: "Curiosity can change with age without denying the losses and limits that aging brings."
 tags:
    - aging
    - curiosity
-  - growth
+   - learning
 ---

 Age arrives gradually, but awareness of it can arrive in flashes.
 A photograph looks older than expected.
 Someone remembered as a child is an adult.
 A familiar task takes longer to recover from.
 A birthday number begins to feel less abstract.